david68cu/python_cli_template_advanced/README.md

 ## Where to find some help if issues arise using this template ?

-This repo was  folked from "David Gutierrez advanced Python cliproject Layout , use it !! repo  "in [0]
+This repo was  folked from "David Gutierrez advanced python cli projects layout.
+A link to this repo is inthe References below [0]

 The explanation of each file and their  interaction and how and why we arrive here and the solutions to the problems we faced is described in [1]

+Any recomendation is appreciated

 ## Running the CLI application

-  - Install a pipenv
+  - Install a virtual enviorement
-  - Make your file structure similar to the following tree:
+  - Make your file structure similar to the tree of this app.

   - Running the application
       - python sample/core.py (from outside sample dir)